 Not really that much to look at, except for some interesting artillery pieces.
 This is Alison posing alongside a 15 inch Rodman cannon that was typical of the heavy artillery used to protect the American coastal forts at the outbreak of the war.
 It took twelve men to man it and all of them were cast at foundries in the north.

 Almost all of the artillery pieces at Fort Sumter have been kept in tip top condition including this freshly painted columbiad.
-Columbiads were smooth bore cannon used to fire projectiles what were considered incredible distances at the time.
+Columbiads were smooth bore cannon used to fire projectiles over what were considered incredible distances at the time.
 So incredible that former civil war gunners used a massive columbiad as the mechanism for putting men on the moon in Jules Verne’s wonderfully prophetic From the Earth to the Moon.

 This is the view looking towards the mouth of Charleston Harbour with Sullivan’s Island and Fort Moultrie visible to the left.